Jagga Jasoos (soundtrack): Background

 The soundtrack was composed by Pritam in his fourth collaboration with Anurag Basu after Gangster (2006), Life in a...
 Metro (2007) and Barfi!
 (2012).
 Besides composing the soundtrack, Pritam also worked on the film's score.
 The lyrics for the songs were written by Amitabh Bhattacharya and Neelesh Misra.
 The dialogues were written by Bhattacharya, Basu, Samrat Chakraborty, Devesh Kapoor and Debatma Mandal in musical rhymes.
 Arijit Singh, Nikhita Gandhi, Amit Mishra, Tushar Joshi, Mohan Kannan, Geet Sagar, June Banerjee, Antara Mitra, Ashwin M. Prabhu, Aroh Mehta, Ananya Wadkar, Vivianne Pocha and Shubhanshu Kesharwani.
-The songs were choreographed by Shiamak Davar, Vijay Ganguly and Ruel Dausan Varandani.
+The songs were choreographed by Shiamak Davar, Vijay Ganguly and Ruel Dausan Varandani provided the vocals.

 According to Pritam, Jagga Jasoos is considered to be his "most difficult film he had worked in his career".
 The film went on production for more than three years, beginning since 2014 and as was the album, which resulted the composer to reject nearly 50 films since mid-2013.
 It was a musical film and Basu wanted to have more than 20 songs in the soundtrack, with all tracks being consisted of lip-synced songs.
-Unlike the album for Barfi!
-(2012) was being finalised at the last minute before the release, the soundtrack was conceptualised during the film's production.
+Unlike the album for Barfi! was being finalised at the last minute before the release, the soundtrack was conceptualised during the film's production.
 The tracks consisted of monologues which carry forward the conversation and enhance the narrative.
 Ranbir Kapoor was reported to sing most of his dialogues instead of saying them in the conventional way.
 Speaking to an interview with The Indian Express, Kapoor had stated this:"To be honest, it’s my disadvantage as an actor.
 It is my shortcoming.
 I have tried singing, I cannot sing, however there are a few times I have sung in this film, because there are a lot of spoken words and melody was required [...]
 It is accepted that actors do not sing songs in our industry.
 But Jagga Jasoos is a true musical, and the thing is that, my character, stammers and it is easier to sing than to talk, when you sing you don’t stammer.
 It is a very new concept in India, so I don’t know if it will be accepted in India."